mattgonzalez/JUCEDirect2DTest/README.md

 # JUCE Direct2D Test

-This repostitory is intended as a companion for the JUCE Direct2D renderer.
+This repository is intended as a companion for the JUCE Direct2D renderer.
 It contains small PIPs intended to demonstrate and test the renderer.

 Each PIP is a single header file that you can load into the JUCE Projucer and